 Terms and conditions

-Due to the nature of our operations all flights are operated at the discretion of Airlines of Tasmania Pty Ltd (CASA AOC 225441) t/a Par Avion.
+Due to the nature of our operations, all flights are operated at the discretion of Airlines of Tasmania Pty Ltd (CASA AOC 225441) trading as Par Avion.

 Availability of booked services

 All experiences have a specified minimum number of passengers.
-We reserve the right to cancel a flight/experience or re-schedule a booked flight/experience when minimum passenger numbers are not met.
+We reserve the right to cancel a flight or experience, or re-schedule a booked flight/experience when minimum passenger numbers are not met.

 Itineraries and aircraft